marph91/joplin-sticky-notes/readme.md

 ## Installation

+There are two ways for installation:

-Recommended: `pip install git+https://github.com/marph91/joplin-sticky-notes.git`
+1. `pip install git+https://github.com/marph91/joplin-sticky-notes.git` (recommended)

-There are some executables as output of the [build workflow](https://github.com/marph91/joplin-sticky-notes/actions/workflows/build.yml).
-They are barely tested and should be considered as experimental.
+2. Grab a single file executable from the [build workflow](https://github.com/marph91/joplin-sticky-notes/actions/workflows/build.yml).

+The single file executable seems to be convenient, but has some disadvantages:

+1. It is really cumbersome to get the ci to work and maintain it.
+2. The executable is greater than 30 MB, since the whole python interpreter and QT are contained.
+3. It may be wrongly flagged as virus from windows.

 ## Usage